In 2024, Kwanzaa celebrates its 58th anniversary. Compared to its more popular end-of-year counterparts, however, it is still relatively unknown.

-Karenga, born Ron Everett, created the holiday during a particularly tumultuous time in American history.
-Karenga was a member of US Organization, or simply US, a black nationalist group that was providing relief after the Watts riots in 1965.
-According to TIME, this turbulent season is when Everett created Kwanzaa.
+It was created in 1966 by Pan-African activist and academic Maulana Karenga: Karenga, born Ron Everett, created the holiday during a particularly tumultuous time in American history.
+Karenga was a member of US Organization, or simply US, a Black nationalist group that was providing relief after the Watts riots in 1965.
+According to Time, this turbulent season is when Everett created Kwanzaa.
 “He saw that black people here had no holidays of their own and felt that holidays give a people a sense of identity and direction,” Imamu Clyde Halisi, then national chairman of US, told the magazine in 1972.

-On each night, a candle is lit to observe the nguzo saba, the seven principles of Kwanzaa.
-The principles of Kwanzaa are: Umoja (unity), Kujichagulia (self-determination), Ujima (collective work and responsibility), Ujamaa (cooperative economics), Nia (purpose), Kuumba (creativity) and Imani (faith).
+Kwanzaa is observed for seven days, and there is a different value for each day: On each night, a candle is lighted to observe the nguzo saba, the seven principles of Kwanzaa: Umoja (unity), Kujichagulia (self-determination), Ujima (collective work and responsibility), Ujamaa (cooperative economics), Nia (purpose), Kuumba (creativity) and Imani (faith).

 The candles include one black, three red and three green.
 The colors red, black and green are important to Pan-Africanists.
-Black represents “the people,” while red is for the blood spilled in the struggle for liberation and green for the future of black liberation.
+Black represents “the people,” while red is for the blood spilled in the struggle for liberation, and green for the future of Black liberation.

 Kwanzaa was created in 1966 by Dr. Maulana Karenga, professor of Africana Studies at California State University, Long Beach, who stressed the indispensable need to preserve, continually revitalize and promote African American culture.
 Here, Rashida Abdullah dances with Giwayen Mata during the celebration.